Cold Brew vs Iced Coffee: The Real Difference | Bare Brew

 Acidity: Cold Brew Wins

 Why?
 Time and temperature.
 Hot water aggressively dissolves acids.
 Cold water doesn't.
-When you compare the two straight — cold brew to iced hot coffee — cold brew is noticeably less acidic.
-Your stomach knows the difference.
-Your teeth know the difference.

-This is why people who say they "can't drink coffee because it upsets their stomach" often switch to cold brew and feel fine.
-It's not placebo.
-It's chemistry.
 Same beans.
 Different extraction temperature.
 Drastically different acid content.
+Your stomach and teeth know the difference.

+This is why people who say they "can't drink coffee because it upsets their stomach" often switch to cold brew and feel fine.
+It's not placebo.
+It's chemistry — cold water simply doesn't trigger the same chlorogenic acid reactions that hot water does.

 Caffeine: Cold Brew Stronger